 The Best Time To Visit Zurich

 Zurich is at it’s best during summer, which in Switzerland means July and August.
 Temperatures range on average from 15-25 Celsius, although we often get into the 30s too.
 This is also the busiest time here, so be sure to book both accommodation, and restaurants in almost all cases.
+For more accommodation tips, read this guide to where to stay in Zurich.

 Winter can also be a great time to come, as there is often snow on the ground and in the mountains, which gives the place a far different feel.
 Just before Christmas there are markets and lights around town, which is quite a unique experience.
 And in the early part of the year (January/February), you might also find some stable, sunny, but cold weather.
 Be prepared for temperatures at least around zero (freezing) and often below.